grafana/cog/package_templates/python/README.md

-# Grafana Foundation SDK – TypeScript
+# Grafana Foundation SDK – Python

 A set of tools, types and *builder libraries* for building and manipulating Grafana objects in Python.